People

 Research

 I have written extensively on the topic of human dignity and law including a monograph and several articles in leading journals.
-My particular concern is with the ‘foundational’ claims associated with human dignity and with its role in our conceptualisation of authority obligation and legal validity.
+My particular concern is with the ‘foundational’ claims associated with human dignity.

 Complete Publications